 Students at the main campus whose academic record does not qualify them for standard admission may be recommended by the Admissions Committee for acceptance on the Academic Assistance Program.
 Acceptance is contingent on participation in the required Academic Assistance coursework.
 Any course substitution must be approved by the Academic Review Committee.
+The Academic Assistance Program will be in effect for a period of two semesters.

-Academic Probation
+Academic Warning